The Human Services Center was created in 1982 under an initiative of the Allegheny County Commissioners.

 The McKeesport Collaborative has created new linkages for women and children facing problems caused by substance abuse.
 Over fifty agencies work together, allowing participants to access many different services.

 - The Kids Outgoing, Outdoing, and Learning (KOOL) Summer Program is an academic enrichment program for youth in first through fifth grades residing in the Mon Valley area.

 - The Youth Learning In a Fun Environment (Youth LIFE) After-School Program is an academic enrichment program for first through fifth graders residing in the Woodland Hills School District.

-- The Emerging Leaders Program is the workforce development and college readiness program for low-income high school seniors attending East Allegheny, McKeesport Area, West Mifflin, and Woodland Hills High Schools.
+- The Emerging Leaders Program is the workforce development and college readiness program for low-income high school seniors attending East Allegheny, McKeesport Area, Penn Hills, West Mifflin Area, and Woodland Hills High Schools.

 You can review your experience with the HSCC or any of its programs on the Great Nonprofits’ website at